 Ruha Benjamin

-Ruha Benjamin is an American sociologist and Associate Professor of African American Studies at Princeton University.
-She is known for her interdisciplinary scholarship that examines the social dimensions of science, technology, and medicine, with a focus on the relationship between innovation and inequity, health and justice, and knowledge and power.
-She is the author of several books, including 'Race After Technology: Abolitionist Tools for the New Jim Code,' which explores the intersection of race and technology.
+Ruha Benjamin is an American sociologist and a professor at Princeton University.
+She is known for her work on the social dimensions of science, technology, and medicine, and her research focuses on the relationship between innovation and equity, particularly in relation to race and justice.

 Books